ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 }
 ```

+## Adding store to the game

 The store defined in the above json can be opened by clicking on a tile with the following properties on the **Buildings** layer:

 ![Example tile properties](https://media.discordapp.net/attachments/305520470114172928/659874803498614795/unknown.png)

 The empty `Action` Property is optional; it just changes the appearance of the game cursor when hovering over a shop to make it clear that it is interactable

 These tile properties can be loaded into the game with any other method usually used to load in maps.
-CP, TMXL, or SMAPI mods can all add the property along with the shop itself
+Content Patcher, TMXL, or SMAPI mods can all add the property along with the shop itself.
+More info about modding maps can be found [here](https://stardewvalleywiki.com/Modding:Maps)